-More information about the surficial geology of the BDWMO is available in the Dakota County Geologic Atlas at: https://conservancy.umn.edu/handle/11299/58494
+More information about the surficial geology of the BDWMO is available in the Dakota County Geologic Atlas (update planned starting in 2022) at: https://conservancy.umn.edu/handle/11299/58494

 2.6 Groundwater

 The glacial and bedrock deposits form layered sequences of aquifers and confining units.
 An aquifer is a geologic formation capable of supplying sufficient quantities of water to a well.
 A confining unit is a geologic deposit that impedes the flow of water between aquifers.